christheswiss/tools/README.md

 mail.py - send email

-rp-space.sh - replace all spaces with hyphen
+rn-space.sh - replace all white space and special chars with hyphen